 Project location: Christiansholm, Rendsburg-Eckernförde, Germany

-Through this high quality carbon offset project, a section of the unique Königsmoor in Schleswig-Holstein is being renatured.
+Through this high quality climate protection project, a section of the unique Königsmoor in Schleswig-Holstein is being renatured.
 Through rewetting, typical upland moor vegetation can develop here over the long term.
 This will also help efficiently capture CO₂ and create a valuable habitat for many endangered species – directly on our doorstep.

 Healthy moorland has huge potential for storing carbon.
 The special organic substance that comprises moorland soil developed over thousands of years from dead but only partially degraded plants remains.
 However, when dried out, moorland soil releases huge volumes of climate damaging greenhouse gases.
 More than 95 per cent of all high and lowland moors in Germany were systematically drained through the digging of canals and ditches throughout the 20th century.
 They were used for agriculture or forestry or their peat was mined as a cheap source of fuel.
 The cultivation of the moorland exposed the stored carbon in the soil which continuously oxidise in the atmosphere on a large scale.
 With more than 40 million tonnes of CO₂ released annually, drained moorland soil is responsible for 40 per cent of all agriculture-related greenhouse gas emissions in Germany.